VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_item.en.md

 `Item hsItemGet(string itemName)`

-Global function.
-Obtains the Item located under [VKCItemField](../VKCComponents/VKCItemField.md) and returns it as an Item instance.
+Global Function.
+Gets an Item by the specified name.

 ### hsItemGetSelf